Skip to main content

 • “The voice acting and character interactions are top-tier, drawing you into the story with emotional weight and sharp wit.”

-• “Instead, the game is mired with tedious controls, a boring story, bland action, and terrible pacing.”
+• “Instead, the game is mired in tedious controls, a boring story, bland action, and terrible pacing.”

-• “They would have to start over from scratch to fix the core gameplay mechanics that pull the player out of the immersion at every turn with lazy writing, a boring story, and lame fights because of the stamina bar (and we can throw environmental traversal in here too) and insanely tedious QTE mechanics.”
+• “They would have to start over from scratch to fix the core gameplay mechanics that pull the player out of the immersion at every turn, with lazy writing, a boring story, and lame fights due to the stamina bar.
+We can also include environmental traversal and insanely tedious QTE mechanics.”

 • replayability